Aerosol-Magee-Scientific/aerosol-magee-pytools/README.md

 Official Python toolkit developed by **Aerosol Magee Scientific (Aerosol d.o.o.)** for real-time data access, processing, and analysis of aerosol instrument data.

-This project serves as a **de facto SDK** for Magee Scientific instruments, enabling standardized workflows for data acquisition, validation, and analysis.
+This project serves as a **de facto SDK** for Magee Scientific instruments, enabling standardised workflows for data acquisition, validation, and analysis.

 ---